Where Can I Volunteer In Seattle?

 Seattle Animal Shelter, Seattle Humane, and PAWS need volunteers to foster pets, help with events, care for animals, and administrative support.

 One of my neighbors fosters dogs until they are adopted.
 Some of these dogs are healing from medical care, or simply need a home until someone adopts them.

 Food Lifeline‘s goal is to end hunger in Western Washington.
 They need volunteers to pick up food donations, sort and pack food, help with events and administrative work.
 HopeLink is another organization to end poverty.
 They also need volunteers for their food banks.
 Quite a few food banks need volunteers.

 There are programs serving high-need schools, to make sure students in need have food outside of school.
 Many wonderful programs want to help care for people in our community.

 In addition to the opportunities in this article by Seattle Credit Union, there is one by Yelp called Top 10 Best Volunteer Opportunities in Seattle.
-Seattle Works has a volunteer opportunity calendar.
-And if you want to involve your entire family, here is a list on Seattle Family Volunteer Opportunities.

 If you find this article helpful, here is one on How to make friends with your neighbors.

 Estrella Chan coaches immigrants and international professionals in English fluency, interview skills, and public speaking.
 To schedule a session with her, please email email@example.com